Victoria-OA/task-1/readme.md

 This should create the users and groups as specified, and log the actions properly.

 Conclusion
 This script automates the process of user and group management, ensuring efficiency and consistency.
-For more information on similar projects and learning opportunities, check out the HNG Internship and HNG Premium.
+For more information on similar projects and learning opportunities, check out the HNG Internship: https://hng.tech/internship and HNG Premium: https://hng.tech/premium

 For further inquiries, feel free to reach out, and happy automating!